Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 If anxiety runs in your family or you grew up in an anxious household – that doesn’t mean you are doomed to anxiety.
 It simply means you may be more susceptible to anxiety.

-Sleep: Poor Sleep Habits
+Sleep: Poor Sleep Quality & Sleep Habits

-Getting a good night's sleep every night is essential for our overall mental, emotional and physical health.
+Sleeping well every night is essential for overall mental, emotional, and physical health.

-When I say “a good night's sleep,” I mean 7-8 hours of deep uninterrupted sleep.
-Not 5-6 hours of sleep and a nap in the middle of the day.
-And not 7-8 hours of light sleep, tossing and turning or waking up in the middle of the night.
+And not 7-8 hours of light sleep, tossing and turning, or waking up in the middle of the night.

-This can start a vicious cycle.
-Anxiety can cause sleep deprivation, insomnia and sleep disturbance – sleep deprivation, insomnia and sleep disturbance can cause anxiety.
+Anxiety can cause sleep deprivation, insomnia, and sleep disturbance – sleep deprivation, insomnia, and sleep disturbance can cause anxiety.

 Ignore those who say 6 hours of sleep every night is fine.

-If your not regularly getting 7-8 hours of deep sleep every night, it is taking a toll on your mental and emotional health and is likely contributing to your anxiety.
+If your not regularly getting 8 hours of deep sleep every night, it is taking a toll on your mental and emotional health and is likely contributing to your anxiety.

 We often never consider the possibility of improving our sleep as a way to reduce anxiety.

-We have an in-depth article on sleep and how to improve your sleep, coming soon.
+We have an in-depth article on sleep and how to improve your sleep coming soon.

 Final Thoughts

-Our brains and bodies are truly incredible.
+Your brain and body are truly incredible.

 These are causes of anxiety beyond stress or having a “negative” psychological outlook.

-If you're interested in reading about the psychological causes of anxiety, check out part one of this series: Psychological Causes of Anxiety: Root Causes of Anxiety Part 1
+If you're interested in reading about the psychological causes of anxiety, check out part one of this series: